GeoscienceAustralia/PyRate/docs/hpc.rst

     python3 -m venv ~/PyRateVenv
     source ~/PyRateVenv/bin/activate

-Install PyRate:
+Install `PyRate`:

 ::

     cd ~/PyRate
-    python setup.py install
+    python3 setup.py install

-Following this, PyRate will be available for PBS jobs.
+Following this, `PyRate` will be available for PBS jobs.
 To verify the installation, first run an interactive session:

 ::